 Costs of a canal tour in Bruges

 A boat tour in Bruges is relatively inexpensive.
-You pay about € 10,00 per person for a 30 minutes trip.
-Children up to 11 years old pay around € 6,00, Bruges residents around € 9,00 and children up to 3 years can go along for free.
-The tours are cash only, so don’t forget to bring cash.
-You may also want to bring a few extra euros along to tip your driver.
+You pay about € 12,00 per person for a 30 minutes trip at the dock.
+Children up to 11 years old pay around € 10,00, Bruges residents around € 9,00 and children up to 3 years can go along for free.
+Make sure to reserve your spot online, as tickets get sold out quickly.

 Tip: you may want to bring some cash along to tip your driver.